MidimasterSoft/BlitzMax-FFT-Class/README.md

 # BlitzMax-FFT-Class
-This class contains various faunctions of Fast Fourier Transoformation in the language Basic (BitzMax)
+This class contains various functions of Fast Fourier Transoformation in the language Basic (BitzMax)